JohnW876/gift-shack/TESTING.md

 Screenshots

-**6. As a shopper, I want to be able to easily find useful and relevant links so that I can visit the store's social media pages and blog pages.**
+**11. As a site user, I want to be able to receive a confirmation email after I register for an account so that I can verify that I have registered successfully.**

 These user's needs are met via:
 * Page/Feature